telerik/xaml-docs/controls/radtreeview/how-to/wpf-windowsexplorer-like-treeview.md

 		End Class
 	{{endregion}}

 	The __Drive__ business object has a reference to an __ObservableCollection__ of objects.
-These are the childs' elements.
+These are the child elements.
 In fact this collection will store all directories and files for the drive.

 	The next step is to create the model for the application.